 all individual procurement activities are valued at less than $50,000

 Then an agency does not have to complete a Social Procurement Strategy.
 It instead completes a Social Procurement Commitment.
-Please contact the for a template.
+Please contact the Department of Government Services for a template.

-Secondly, where an agency follows the policies and practices of a lead department, it must submit a letter signed by both the agency and portfolio department to _____________________________.
+Secondly, where an agency follows the policies and practices of a lead department, it must submit a letter signed by both the agency and portfolio department to socialprocurement@ecodev.vic.gov.au.
 This letter must establish protocols for adopting the departmental social procurement strategies, policies and procedures.

-Further information can be found at _________________________.
+Further information can be found at Social procurement – Planning requirements for departments and agencies.

 General instructions